ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 }
 ```

-Note that KDB implements `AutoClosable` which allows [try-with-resouces](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
+Note that `KDB` implements `AutoClosable` which allows [try-with-resouces](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).

 You can also pass a `Key` object with an empty string on the first line.
-The passed key (`user/kdbsession/javabinding` in this case) is being used for the session and stores warnings and error informations.
+The passed key (`user/kdbsession/javabinding` in this case) is being used for the session and stores warnings and error information.

 ## Fetching keys

-First I will show you how to get a key which was already saved in the database.
-The first thing we need to do is to create a `KeySet` in which our key(s) will be loaded.
+First I will show you how you can retrieve a key which is already part of the database.
+The first thing we need to do is to create a `KeySet` in which our keys will be stored.

 ```java
 KeySet set = KeySet.create();